Run agents

 Agents acquire data, reason across sources, and deliver decisions.
 They close the loop between a Middesk report surfacing a signal and that signal being resolved.

 A standard Middesk report might surface an unknown tax ID number (TIN) or a potential watchlist hit.
-Upon review, you are tasked to investigate each signal: pulling documents, cross-referencing sources, determining the validity or accuracy of a match.
+Upon review, you must investigate each signal: pull documents, cross-reference sources, and determine the validity of a match.
 Working with an agent, you can delegate the work of reading the report, extracting the signals, and gathering the information necessary to move forward.
 An agent can manage a team of agents to take the steps necessary to resolve each signal, so that your work shifts from investigation to reviewing the outcome and making a decision.

 Understanding agents

-Agents have a defined capability to plan, research, and reason, all with the goal to advance operational workflows.
+Agents plan, research, and reason to advance operational workflows.

 Agents can delegate work to other agents, and on the Middesk platform are classified as two types: